Night Call (album)

-Night Call is the third studio album by British artist Years & Years, released on 21 January 2022 by Polydor Records.
+Night Call is the third and final studio album by the British band Years & Years, released on 21 January 2022 by Polydor Records.
 It serves as the follow-up to their second album Palo Santo (2018).
-Marking the first album release of Years & Years as Alexander's solo project following the departure of Mikey Goldsworthy and Emre Türkmen, it was preceded by three singles; "Starstruck", "Crave", "Sweet Talker" with Swedish DJ duo Galantis.
-Alexander embarked on the Night Call Tour in support of the album in the UK and Ireland.
+Marking the only album release of Years & Years as Alexander's solo project following the departure of Mikey Goldsworthy and Emre Türkmen, it was preceded by three singles; "Starstruck", "Crave", "Sweet Talker" with Swedish DJ duo Galantis.
+Years & Years embarked on the Night Call Tour in support of the album in the UK and Ireland.

 Background

 Years & Years released their second album Palo Santo on 6 July 2018, supported by four singles.
 The album was commercially and critically successful, receiving critical acclaim from music critics and debuting in the top 3 on the UK Albums Chart.
 They also embarked on the Palo Santo Tour (2018–19) in support of the album.

 On 18 March 2021, the band announced a third Years & Years album to be released in 2021.
 It was simultaneously announced that Goldsworthy and Türkmen had stepped down as active members, and that the act would continue as Alexander's solo project.

 On 28 September 2021, the album's cover art, title, and release date were revealed on his social media accounts.
 Speaking about Night Call, Alexander said in a statement: "I was writing from a fantastical space, stuck in the same four walls.
 I wanted to have as much pleasure as possible in the music."